Llenar70/allye-doc/web-docs/docs/tutorial-advanced/EDA.md

 ## 1. Understand the overall structure
+Let's start by using some simple visualizations to understand the basic structure of the data.
+A straightforward first step is to check for missing values or outliers—such as negative interest rates—which could signal unjustified rates.

 1. Connect `File → Feature Statistics` to summarize missing values, min/max, and outliers.
 Confirm there are no impossible values (negative amounts, rates above 100, etc.).
 2. Add `Distributions` to view the shape of `int_rate` overall, split by `grade` and `term`; you should see lower rates for better grades.